Paul Musselwhite: Return to Scunthorpe United

 Musselwhite returned to Scunthorpe United after signing on 3 June 2004, 12 years since his departure from the club.
 Scunthorpe were promoted in 2004–05 as runners-up, just three points off League Two title winners Yeovil Town.
 Musselwhite made 50 appearances.
 The club finished 12th in League One in 2005–06, Musselwhite making 32 appearances having missed December and January.
 In May 2006, he signed for Conference South club Eastleigh, but left in September having made nine appearances.

 Non-League

-In November 2006, Musselwhite signed for Conference North club Kettering Town, but was released later that month after Mark Osborn returned from suspension.
+In November 2006, Musselwhite signed for Conference North club Kettering Town but was released later that month after Mark Osborn returned from suspension.
 In January 2007, Musselwhite received a phone call from his former teammate, the Port Vale manager Martin Foyle, inviting him back to the club as cover for long-term injury victim Mark Goodlad.
+He stayed until the end of the 2006–07 season, though did not feature as Joe Anyon proved to be an adequate replacement for Goodlad.

 In June 2007, he joined Harrogate Town of the Conference North.
 Musselwhite left Harrogate in January 2008 after being offered a better contract with Ian Bogie's Gateshead, playing in the Northern Premier League Premier Division.
 He was immediately made the number one goalkeeper, helping them to promotion by beating Buxton in the play-off final.
 He had made 29 appearances before the season's end.
-Gateshead won their second successive promotion in 2008–09, beating AFC Telford United 1–0 in the Conference North play-off final.
+Gateshead won their second-successive promotion in 2008–09, beating AFC Telford United 1–0 in the Conference North play-off final.